 Implementing the RWSP for Region V encompasses coordinating, managing and tracking projects, completing administrative tasks, fulfilling statutory reporting requirements, and related activities.
 This strategy also allows for technical assistance to local governments and water suppliers.
-Working cooperatively with utilities and local governments, District coordination indirectly helps to attain the up to nine mgd of AWS estimated as being available during the planning period.
+Working cooperatively with utilities and local governments, District coordination indirectly helps to attain the up to nine MGD of AWS estimated as being available during the planning period.

 During the past year, the District continued RWSP implementation tracking, project planning and coordination of program funding sources and contracts.
 The WRDWP Annual Report and March 1 Consolidated Annual Report were completed.
+It is anticipated that an update to the Region V RWSP may be initiated during FY 2011-2012, depending on the availability of staff resources.